 Our hikes are typically 10 miles (ranging from 8 to 12*) in distance.
 However, we occasionally do walk further.
-The group walks at about 3 miles an hour.
-This pace is faster than some social walking groups and may challenge some regular walkers.
+The group walks at about 3.25 miles an hour.
+This pace is much faster than most social walking groups and may challenge some regular hikers.
 But in our experience, most people in decent shape can finish the hike.

 Pets on Hikes

 Pets are welcome on our hikes according to the rules of the land manager.
 Check the park website or other contacts.
-Please keep dogs on leach to prevent them from getting under foot.
+Please keep dogs on leash to prevent them from getting under foot.